shaochenze/PatchTrain/README.md

-# Patch-Level Training for Large Language Models (ICLR 2025 Spotlight)
+# Beyond Next Token Prediction: Patch-Level Training for Large Language Models (ICLR 2025 Spotlight)

-This repo contains the code for our paper [Patch-Level Training for Large Language Models](https://arxiv.org/pdf/2407.12665).
+This repo contains the code for our paper [Beyond Next Token Prediction: Patch-Level Training for Large Language Models](https://arxiv.org/pdf/2407.12665).

 Patch-level training is an efficient training approach for large language models (LLMs), in which models read training data in patches and learn to predict the next patch.
 Following this, a small amount of training data is used to adjust the model to the token-level.
 This approach can achieve an even lower loss in comparison with training from scratch, while reducing training costs by half.